Spider570/aqbotdocs/index.md

 Users have the right to:

 - Request access to their data.
-- Request deletion of their data by contacting the bot developer.
+- Request deletion of their data by contacting the bot developer or through the support server.
-- Opt-out of data collection by contacting the bot developer.
+- Opt-out of data collection by contacting the bot developer or through the support server.

 ## 7. Security
 The bot's host is secured on Oracle Cloud, and access is protected by SSH keys and 2FA.
 Sensitive data, such as tokens, is securely stored in a JSON file.